 A good friend of mine recently told me a story about the day she had set out to make a galette.
-Busy in her kitchen, she chopped onions, mushrooms and cabbage, folded and rolled out pastry; happily sautéeing away whilst her baby slept, belting out the words to Hamilton, pleased with how she had metaphorically turned a sows ear (a glut of cabbage, a horrible news cycle and a general feeling of ‘meh’) into a purse.
-Later of course she realised in her moment of ‘killing it’ she had let other things slip, like collecting her kid from camp, but in the moment those busy hands made for temporarily lighter work as she lost herself in the moment of doing.
+Busy in her kitchen, she chopped onions, mushrooms and cabbage, folded and rolled out pastry; happily sautéeing away whilst her baby slept.
+Belting out the words to Hamilton, she was pleased with how she had metaphorically turned a sows ear (a glut of cabbage, a horrible news cycle and a general feeling of ‘meh’) into a purse.
+Later of course she realised in her moment of ‘killing it’ she had let other things slip, like collecting her older daughter from day camp, but in the moment those busy hands made for temporarily lighter work as she lost herself in the act of doing.

-Two weeks ago when the UK hit a heatwave, I proved and kneaded and braided a challah for the kids school, hot but grateful for the excuse to busy my hands and do something physical that was not fill in forms, or schedule work, but rather something of the moment.
+Two weeks ago when the UK hit a heatwave, I proved and kneaded and braided a challah for my daughter’s class, hot but grateful for the excuse to busy my hands and do something physical that was not fill in forms or schedule work, but rather something of the moment.
 I got lost in the yeasty dough; a vacation from heavy thoughts and emotions.

-The busy hands of doing and sharing is what is propelling me through.
-And quite frankly in the wake of atrocities in so many areas big and small, it is my strong recommendation that we all find ways to keep our hands busy, that result in tangible, sharable morsels of joy.
+The busy hands of doing and sharing is what is propelling me through this very heavy time.
+And in the wake of atrocities in so many areas big and small, it is my strong recommendation that we all find ways to keep our hands busy that result in tangible, sharable morsels of joy.